-Since the Money Market Funds are sponsored or managed by MSSB affiliates, those MSSB affiliates will receive advisory fees and may receive other fees from the Money Market Funds if your account cash balances are invested in the Money Market Funds.
+Since the Money Market Funds are sponsored or managed by MSSB affiliates, those MSSB affiliates receive advisory fees and may receive other fees from the Money Market Funds if your account cash balances are invested in Money Market Funds.
 Therefore, MSSB has a conflict of interest in selecting or recommending the Money Market Funds as your Sweep Investment.
-For Retirement Plans with cash balances invested in Money Market Funds sponsored or managed by MSSB affiliates, certain fees received and retained by such MSSB affiliates will be credited to the account or offset against the advisory program fee.
-Please see Exhibit A attached ("Affiliated Money Market Funds Fee Disclosure Statement and Float Disclosure Statement") for more details.
+For retirement accounts with cash balances invested in money market funds managed or sponsored by MSSB affiliates, certain fees received and retained by such MSSB affiliates will be credited to the account or offset against the advisory program fee.
+Please see the attached Exhibit "Affiliated Money Market Funds Fee Disclosure and Float Disclosure Statement" for more details.

 The above provisions may not apply if you are not a U.S. resident.
-If you are not a U.S. resident, please contact your Financial Advisor to determine whether the BDP or a Money Market Fund will be your default Sweep Investment.
+If you are not a U.S. resident, please contact your Financial Advisor to determine whether the BDP or a Money Market Fund will be your default Sweep investment.

-D. Compensation to Financial Advisors
+D. Compensation to MSSB

-If you invest in the program described in this Brochure, a portion of the fees payable to us in connection with your account is allocated on an ongoing basis to your Financial Advisor.
-The amount allocated to your Financial Advisor in connection with accounts opened in program described in this Brochure may be more than if you participated in other MSSB investment advisory programs, or if you paid separately for investment advice, brokerage and other services.
-The rate of compensation we pay Financial Advisors with respect to program accounts may be higher than the rate we pay Financial Advisors with respect to transaction-based brokerage accounts.
-Your Financial Advisor may therefore have a financial incentive to recommend one of the program described in this Brochure instead of other MSSB programs or services.
+If you invest in the program described in this brochure, a portion of the fees payable to us in connection with your account is allocated on an ongoing basis to MSSB Financial Advisors.
+The amount allocated to your MSSB Financial Advisor in connection with accounts opened in programs described in this brochure may be more than if you participated in other MSSB investment advisory programs, or if you paid separately for investment advice, brokerage and other services.
+MSSB may therefore have a financial incentive to recommend one of the programs in this brochure instead of other MSSB programs or services.

-If you invest in the program described in this Brochure, your Financial Advisor may agree to charge a fee less than the maximum fee stated above.
-The amount of the fee you pay is a factor we use in calculating the compensation we pay your Financial Advisor.
-Therefore, Financial Advisors have a financial incentive not to reduce fees.
-If your fee rate is below a certain threshold in the Strategic Portfolios and other advisory program, we give your Financial Advisor credit for less than the total amount of your fee in calculating his or her compensation.
-Therefore, Financial Advisors also have a financial incentive not to reduce fees below that threshold.
+If you invest in the program described in this brochure, MSSB may charge a fee less than the maximum fee stated above.
+The amount of the fee you pay is a factor we use in calculating the compensation we pay your MSSB Financial Advisor.
+Therefore, MSSB Financial Advisors have a financial incentive not to reduce fees.